More emergency Sudan talks as calls mount for UK nationals to be rescued

 Mr Sunak said on Sunday there had been a “complex and rapid” evacuation of British diplomats and their families from Khartoum, a city gripped by an internal battle for control between rival generals.

-More than 400 people have died and thousands hurt in a bloody conflict between the Sudanese army and a powerful paramilitary group known as the Rapid Support Forces (RSF).
+Hundreds of people have died and thousands hurt in a bloody conflict between the Sudanese army and a powerful paramilitary group known as the Rapid Support Forces.

-He told the Today programme: “The situation is absolutely desperate and a ceasefire is what is required and the only advice that Britain can give to people is to stay indoors because that is the safe option.”

-He told Sky News: “We will do everything we can, and I mean everything, to get our British citizens out.”

 The prospect of airlifting large numbers of people out of Sudan has been complicated by the fact that most major airports have become battlegrounds, while movement out of the capital has proved perilous.